 So why use a decibel?
 You might have noticed that the volume control on most HiFi amps is marked in decibels, as is the markings on mixer level controls.
 This is because our range of hearing is so vast, that to use a linear scale we would be using figures from 0 – 1,000,000!

 A secret to understanding decibels is to note that decibels are non linear.
 Another example of a non-linear relationship is between the side of a square and the area of a square.

-When we are talking about audio levels we are looking at voltages, or sound wave amplitudes.
-(Note: power measurements (like the power of an amplifier or speaker) use a different formula).
-But without getting into formulas etc, we need to accept the following summary of linear ratios and decibels for voltages.
+When we are talking about audio levels, we are looking at voltages, or sound wave amplitudes.
+(Note: power measurements (like the power differences in an amplifier) use a similar but different formula).
+But without getting into formulas etc, we need to accept the following summary of linear ratios of voltages and decibels.
 (I’m not showing the formulas or calculations because I reckon most people skip over them anyhow, and if you like formulas any search engine will give you as many as you like)

 For those who want to see other ratios and decibel values, you can use this simple calculator.
 Otherwise, just skip the calculator and read the examples below to help understand how decibels are used.

 Example One: you increase the volume on a mixer or amplifier by 6dB: this is actually doubling the voltage that will appear at the output (because 6dB is a factor of 2 – see table).
 So, we could say the level is now +6dB.
 That is, relative to what the level was, it is now 6dB higher.
 Remember decibels are always relative to something, in this case, to what it was before we doubled (added 6dB to) the level.